mvolkmann/blog/src/swift/swift-lang.md

 // Must be "final" in order to use own type for properties. final class ITreeNode: TreeNode {
-    var value: Int // determines type of "Item" in TreeNode var left: ITreeNode?
+    // The type of "Item" in TreeNode is determine
+    // using type inference here.
+    var value: Int
+    var left: ITreeNode?
     var right: ITreeNode?